boazbk/tcs/lec_03_computation.md

 Since $AND(a,a)=OR(a,a)=a$ for every $a\in \{0,1\}$, such parallel edges don't help in computing new values in circuits with AND/OR/NOT gates.
 However, we will see circuits with more general sets of gates later on.
 The condition that every input vertex has at least one out-neighbor is also not very important because we can always add "dummy gates" that touch these inputs.
-However, it is convenient since it guarantees that (since every gate has at most two in-neighbors) that the number of inputs in a circuit is never larger than twice its size.
+However, it is convenient since it guarantees that (since every gate has at most two in-neighbors) the number of inputs in a circuit is never larger than twice its size.
 :::